MoDGS/MoDGS/README.md

 - [ ] Codes Branch dealing with moving camera scenes.(e.g, Davis)

 ##
 Hi, this is Qingming.
 So sorry for the late release.
 I’m currently very busy(for my exam), but you can refer to our core codes located in `train_PointTrackGS.py`(3D-aware initialization and Ordinal depth loss) and `pointTrack.py`( 3D Flow pairs extraction).
-I will provide detailed processing instructions later when I have more time.
+I will provide detailed processing instructions later when I have more time(one or two week).
 Thank you for your understanding!

 ## Prepare your environment